 What we expect from the parents and caregivers

-- Fees are to be paid within the first three weeks of each term, unless an arrangement has been discussed and agreed to by Zion management.
-Students with unpaid invoices who have’t contacted us to make an arrangement for delayed payment may be stood down from classes.
+- Fees are to be paid prior to the beginning each term, unless an arrangement has been discussed and agreed to by Zion management.
+Students with unpaid invoices who haven’t contacted us to make an arrangement for delayed payment will not be permitted to attend class.
 Any debt collection fees incurred in collecting overdue debts will be added to the amount outstanding.

 - If there appears to be an error on the students account, provide relevant details by email to email@example.com so that the error can be investigated by appropriate staff.

 - Provide constructive feedback and consultation when appropriate but respect Zion’s decisions and processes.